What is included?

 - Blank debate cue cards for each argument/counter argument.

 - Debate structure for children.

 - Debate rule worksheet for children to complete.

 - Debate outcome discussion questions: extension sheet for higher achieving children.

 - ‘Should Lakeview Zoo be Closed?’
-Discussion texts presented in the context of an e-mail sent from Lakeview Council informing Lakeview Zoo about the outcome of the (class) debate.
-They conclude with the closure of the zoo.
+Persuasion texts presented in the context of an e-mail reply sent from the zoo manager or animal welfare officer in response to the decision about closing Lakeview Zoo as appropriate to the outcome of the (class) debate.

-- The three master discussion texts that children could read and discuss are as follows:
+- Four master persuasion texts that children could read and discuss:

-- Success Criteria for discussions (differentiated on three levels).
+- Success criteria for persuasion (differentiated on three levels).

-- Boxing-up plans for research about a discussion based on the arguments for and against eating meat (differentiated on two levels with writing frame included for lower-achieving children).
+- Boxing-up plans for research about a piece of persuasive writing based on the arguments for or against eating meat (differentiated on two levels with writing frame included for lower-achieving children).

 Digital resources purchased from tour2teach.co.uk are to be used in the original individual school which purchases the resources only.